Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 - I’ll spend a long time there: I’ll read the content and think, “Yes!
 This is perfect”

-This can help Google or any other search engine determine the quality of the content.
+This can help Google or any other search engines determine the quality of the content.

 If the majority of people leave immediately, it’ll be tagged as poor content.